Some 80 grants, usually covering participation fees only, are available for participation in one of the classes at the Summer Academy.

 Grants from the culture fund of the Provincial Capital of Salzburg are open to all applicants, the decisive criterion being the quality of the works submitted.

-The culture department of the Province of Salzburg awards grants to talented pupils from the 7th and 8th years of secondary school or from the 3rd year onwards of vocational college, and to students of art or architecture.
+The culture department of the Province of Salzburg awards grants to talented students from the 7th and 8th years of secondary school or from the 3rd year onwards of vocational college, and to students of art or architecture.

 The Society of Friends of the International Summer Academy of Fine Arts awards grants funded from the income from membership fees.
 The grants are open to all talented and needy applicants.